King (2008 film): Plot

 He reveals his plan only to Shravani: King asks Bhagath's henchman (who kidnapped Ajay at the beginning of the movie) to tell him about Bhagath's evil plans.
 After King got shot, Munna took him to the hospital.
-Swapna's details were fake, so that they couldn't find her.
+Swapna's details were fake, so they couldn't find her.
 He decided to play this double-role drama.
-Bhagath's henchman/King's informer reveals the shooter is working for Bhagath, too but doesn't find details about Swapna.
+Bhagath's henchman/King's informer reveals the shooter is working for Bhagath, too, but doesn't find details about Swapna.
 When King met his uncles again, none had anything to do with it.
 King realized that Ajay was behind everything.
 King's informer blew up King's car after he escaped.
 This was King's plan too.
 The informer puts a bomb inside Bhagath's car, too, so King talks to Bhagath on the phone before Bhagath dies.
 King pretends to be Sarath in front of everyone else.

-Bottu Seenu/Munna's father and friends were responsible for messing up lights and pulling tables with rope in King's palace.
+Bottu Seenu/Munna's father and friends were responsible for messing up the lights and pulling the tables with a rope in King's palace.
 They did it to make it look like King's spirit came for revenge.